> Top Tour Destinations in the Shephela > Khirbet Hanot / Goliath’s Burial Place?

 History of Khirbet Hanot

 The book of Samuel records the turbulent period of repeated clashes between the Philistines and the Israelites.
 Perhaps most famous, is the battle between David and Goliath.
-Taking place in the Ellah Valley, beneath Azekah, it ends with David beheading Goliath –
+Taking place in the Elah Valley, beneath Azekah, the battle ended with David beheading Goliath.
+The bible indicates David took Goliath’s head to Jerusalem (1 Samuel 17:54), but it does not record the fate of Goliath’s Headless body.

-The Bible does not record the fate of Goliath’s Headless body.
-In the Byzantine period (4th to 7th century CE) Christians developed a tradition that Goliath’s body was buried along a road leading up to Jerusalem.
-Sixth century CE pilgrim Antoninus Martyr provides the most detailed account of this tradition –
+In the Byzantine period (4th to 7th century CE) Christians developed a tradition that Goliath was buried along a road leading up to Jerusalem.
+Sixth century AD pilgrim Antoninus Martyr provides the most detailed account of this tradition –

 As we were coming back to Jerusalem, and coming down on the road which goes to Gaza and Ashkelon, we kept on for 20 miles from Jerusalem and we came to Mount Gilboa, where David slaughtered Goliath (1 Sam 17).
 There Saul and Jonathan died (1 Sam 31-2 Sam 1).
 There also Goliath rests in the middle of the road, a wooden heap at his head.
 The pile of rocks forms a high hill, such that there is no movable stone for 20 miles since it is a holy custom that whenever anybody passes by, they pick up three stones and throw them at that mound.
 It never rains in those hills, and there is a mystery in the night-time hours: they see unclean spirits moving around; according to eyewitnesses, they are like fleecy clouds of wool, or perhaps sea waves.